 Seated Sidebend is a beginner pose that opens up the hips, improves spinal mobility and stretches the obliques, lats and shoulders.

-Seated Spinal Twist stretches the TFL, glutes, abs, obliques, back, chest, shoulders and neck and increases spinal mobility.
+Half Spinal Twist stretches the TFL, glutes, abs, obliques, back, chest, shoulders and neck and improves spinal mobility.

 Seated Twist is a gentle spinal twist that opens up the hips and stretches the chest, shoulders, upper and lower back.
 It's great for your posture.

-Thread-The-Needle pose is a warm-up twist that increases spinal mobility and can really help to alleviate pain in between the shoulder blades.
+Thread-The-Needle pose is a beginner twist that increases spinal mobility and can help to alleviate pain in between the shoulder blades.